Delta Expose

 Delta Expose started life as CompView, a basic plugin originally created for a YouTube series on compression.
 CompView demonstrated how different types of compression could be mimicked with a sufficiently flexible compressor.
 Though initially a quick demonstration, thousands of people downloaded it and there was significant interest in its insights.

 Delta Expose was created to solve this problem.
 Unlike CompView and some commercially available analysers which work on a similar principle, Delta Expose works on an entirely different principle: it directly compares gain differences between input and processed signals on a sample-for-sample basis.
-No special test tones, no frequency limitations—just a vastly improved resolution at any frequency, any sample rate, and at extreme zoom levels.
-Even at 44.1kHz, Delta Expose delivers unmatched clarity in visualizing compression curves.
+No special test tones, no frequency limitations.
+Delta Expose offers a vastly improved resolution at any frequency, any sample rate, and at extreme zoom levels.